leoho55688/CSCI3170_Project/README.txt

 4. Manager.java - tasks related to overseeing the whole sales system, e.g. sorting salespeople according to experience or number of transactions, tallying total sales value and showing the N most popular parts

 Methods of compilation and execution
+The system is mainly developed using Java and Java JDBC API, while the data is stored in MySQL database system.